Su-Ng/Hospital/README.md

     <img width="420" height="440" alt="PatientType" src="AdmissionTimes.png" />
 </p>

 Weekdays are busier than weekend for the hospital.
 Wednesday is the busiest day.
 Peak hours for patient admissions are 5am, 5 to 10pm.
+Recommend to increase manpower at peak hours.

+# Most Costly Hospital Visits
+Inpatient aand Urgent care have the highest average cost.
+Recommendation to promote outpatient and ambulatory care for non-critical cases to reduce costs.